 The need to transform becomes clearer when you consider the survey result of industry-leading rating firms such as Leapfrog and US News & World Report.
 The annual Leapfrog Hospital Survey indicates, in no uncertain terms, that the healthcare industry must lean into the shift from legacy methods of documentation to more modern, technologically advanced ones.

 Such surveys profile hospitals based on how they leverage CDI to elevate patient safety and quality of care.
 The survey parameters include clinical processes and indicators which are, again, affected by documentation.
 A positive performance in these rankings actively determines a hospital’s clinical expertise and financial standing.
-Keeping this mind, a strong CDI program can boost a hospital’s reputation and heighten its popularity and credibility.
+Keeping this in mind, a strong CDI program can boost a hospital’s reputation and heighten its popularity and credibility.

 Why Your Organization Needs a Strong CDI